 Figure 1THINGS EVERY CHAPTER 13 DEBTOR SHOULD KNOW

 A chapter 13 bankruptcy case is a long process.
 There is little pleasure to being a debtor or a claim holder in a Chapter 13 bankruptcy case.
-It requires commitment, patience and determination to successfully complete a plan.
+It requires commitment, patience, and determination to complete a plan.
 Bankruptcy may not be the best long-term best choice for consumer debtors in ordinary financial distress and it is often possible to get control of your finances without a bankruptcy petition.
-Non-bankruptcy alternatives should be considered before filing a Chapter 13 case.
+Other, non-bankruptcy alternatives should be considered before filing a Chapter 13 case.
 If you are considering filing a Chapter 13 case, you should consider the following facts.
 Ask your attorney to explain these Chapter 13 realities.

 - Chapter 13 is bankruptcy.
 Even though a debtor pays debt over time, it is still reported as bankruptcy and future creditors will treat it as such.

 - Chapter 13 takes a long time.
 A Chapter 13 plan runs at least three years and in most cases up to five years.
 It will take patience and dedication to complete your plan.

 - Chapter 13 requires discipline.
 The debtor must continuously work to make sure the plan is successful.
 You will have to make all payments, make annual reports to the Trustee, report changes in income.
 It is work and takes determination to complete a Plan.

 - There are alternatives to bankruptcy.
 Bankruptcy may not be your only option, non-bankruptcy solutions and filing under a chapter other than Chapter 13 are possible.
 Discuss non-bankruptcy solutions to debt with your attorney.

 - You must be completely honest.
 Every debtor, under penalty of perjury, is required to fully, honestly and in good faith, disclose, all income, all assets, all debts both before the case is filed and after the case has been approved.